Vyral/base-template/_posts/2019-08-27-your-august-2019-real-estate-market-update.md

 <p style="text-align: center;"><em>Hello, raving fans!
 I’m back with your market update, as well as a message about the rumors of an impending recession.
 Stay tuned!</em></p>

 I don’t know about you, but every time I turn on the TV these days, I want to throw something at it.
-All this talk of recession, all the fake news created by the media, and all the news about a recession from pundits isn’t based on facts or real conditions.
+All this talk of recession, all the fake news created by the media, and all the news about a recession from pundits aren’t based on facts or real conditions.
 Rather, it’s based on a belief that by predicting a recession, they can create one and thus set the stage for a Democratic victory in 2020.
 This is a good sign that they have an exaggerated opinion of their own influence and have lost touch with the canons of their profession.
 The odds of a recession occurring in the US over the next year do not appear very high.

 With all that said, **there is definitely no recession in the real estate market\!** The homes I’m listing are selling in hours, not days or months, all at a realistic price.
 I have indicators that show a strong housing market that I’m going to share with you today.

-First, let’s look at **FICO scores.** There’s a common belief that you need an 800 credit score to qualify for a mortgage, and that’s just not true.
+First, let’s look at **FICO scores.** There’s a common belief that you need an 800 credit score to qualify for a mortgage, but that’s just not true.
 If you’re an FHA buyer, the average score needed is 675; that means some of our borrowers are getting loans with scores lower than that.

 According to Mark Fleming, First American’s chief economist, “If the 30-year fixed rate mortgage declines just a fraction more, consumer home buying power would reach its highest level in almost 20 years.”
 And it has\!
 Does that sound like an economy that’s ready for a recession?
 Most people are saying that if there is a recession, it will come and go so fast that you won’t even know what happened.